Skip to footer content

 How Does DinkToPdf Compare to IronPDF?

 DinkToPdf is a .NET Core wrapper for wkhtmltopdf, using the older WebKit rendering engine.
-While open-source, developers often face challenges when trying to convert HTML to PDF in production.
+While open-source, developers often face challenges when converting HTML to PDF in production environments.

 What Problems Does DinkToPdf's HtmlToPdfDocument Class Present?

-The HtmlToPdfDocument class in DinkToPdf requires verbose configuration with limitations affecting PDF conversion:
+The HtmlToPdfDocument class in DinkToPdf requires verbose configuration with limitations that affect PDF conversion quality and developer experience:

 using DinkToPdf;